Bees Creek, Northern Territory: History

 In 1915 a rail siding named Wishart Siding (also known as 22 mile, the distance from the railhead at Darwin) after a contractor who built the first rail jetty at Port Darwin, opened on the North Australia Railway was established at a site approximately 2 km (1.2 mi) from Bees Creek.
 The siding served primarily as an accommodation facility for railway maintenance gangs who worked the line south to the town of Adelaide River The camp was expanded with additional accommodation buildings between 1946 and 1949, and closed with the rest of the line in 1976.
 The entire precinct is now heritage listed for its architectural and historical significance to the line.
 It is the only facility remaining of its kind along the alignment of the former railway.

 Population

 In the 2016 Census, there were 838 people in Bees Creek.
 75.9% of people were born in Australia and 89.2% of people spoke only English at home.
 The most common responses for religion were No Religion 42.5%, Catholic 19.5% and Anglican 13.0%.

 Infrastructure

 Health

 The nearest GP clinics to Bees Creek are the Coolalinga Medical Centre, in Coolalinga and Arafura Medical Clinics in Humpty Doo.

 There are no public hospitals in Bees Creek.
 Several pharmacies are located in surrounding suburbs.
 The rural area is serviced by the Palmerston Health Precinct which includes the Palmerston Community Care Centre, public dental service, St Johns' Ambulance and a Medical Specialists Clinic.
 Many of these services operate 24 hours.
-The nearest Public Hospital is Royal Darwin Hospital.
+The nearest Public Hospital is Palmerston Regional Hospital.